 - for material published from 1 July 2021: the material has caused, or is likely to cause, serious harm to the reputation of the plaintiff.

-If all the above elements are established, the publisher must try and establish that they have a defence to the plaintiff’s claim.
-Note that the publication of defamatory material is presumed to cause damage to a plaintiff, and so the plaintiff does not have to separately prove that they have suffered damage.
+If all the above elements are established, the defendant must try and establish that they have a defence to the plaintiff’s claim.

 However, for material published from 1 July 2021, the plaintiff needs to prove that the defamatory material caused, or is likely to cause, serious harm to their reputation.

 Uniform defamation law came into operation throughout Australia on 1 January 2006.
 In Victoria, the relevant legislation is the Defamation Act 2005 (Vic) (‘Defamation Act’).
 Before the enactment of the uniform law, defamation law was different in each state and territory, which caused complexity in relation to Australia-wide publications (e.g. national newspapers).

 In Victoria (and some other jurisdictions in Australia), significant changes to defamation law have come into effect that apply to material published from 1 July 2021.
 Therefore, it is important to identify the correct law that applies to a publication.

 Before the Defamation Act, the law of defamation in Victoria was governed solely by decisions of the courts (the common law).
 The Defamation Act retained much of the common law – including the common law defences to defamation – and supplemented those defences with new statutory defences.
 So, Victoria’s defamation law comprises both the Defamation Act and the common law.